$L^1$-Stability of Vortex Sheets and Entropy Waves in Steady Compressible Supersonic Euler Flows over Lipschitz Walls: Abstract

 \section{Abstract}

-We establish the well-posedness of compressible vortex sheets and entropy waves in two-dimensional steady supersonic Euler flows over Lipschitz walls under a $BV$ boundary perturbation.
-In particular, when the total variation of the incoming flow perturbation around the background strong vortex sheet/entropy wave is small, we prove that the two-dimensional steady supersonic Euler flows containing a strong vortex sheet/entropy wave past a Lipschitz wall are $L^{1}$--stable.
-Both the Lipschitz wall (whose boundary slope function has small total variation) and incoming flow perturb the background strong vortex sheet/entropy wave.
-The weak waves are reflected after nonlinear waves interact with the strong vortex sheet/entropy wave and the wall boundary.
-Using the wave-front tracking method, the existence of solutions in $BV$ over Lipschitz walls is first shown, when the incoming flow perturbation of the background strong vortex sheet/entropy wave has small total variation.
-Then we establish the $L^{1}$--contraction of the solutions with respect to the incoming flows.
-To achieve this, a Lyapunov functional, equivalent to the $L^{1}$--distance between two solutions containing strong vortex sheets/entropy waves, is carefully constructed to include the nonlinear waves generated both by the wall boundary and from the incoming flow.
-This functional is then shown to decrease in the flow direction, leading to the $L^{1}$--stability, as well as the uniqueness, of the solutions.
-Furthermore, the uniqueness of solutions extends to a larger class of viscosity solutions.
+We study the well-posedness of compressible vortex sheets and entropy waves in two-dimensional steady supersonic Euler flows over Lipschitz walls with $BV$ incoming flows.
+Both the Lipschitz wall of $BV$ tangential angle function and the $BV$ incoming flow perturb a background strong vortex sheet/entropy wave.
+In particular, when the total variation of the incoming flow perturbation around the background strong vortex sheet/entropy wave is small, we prove that the two-dimensional steady supersonic Euler flows containing a strong vortex sheet/entropy wave past the Lipschitz wall are $L^{1}$--stable.
+The weak waves are reflected after the nonlinear waves interact with the strong vortex sheet/entropy wave and the wall boundary.
+Using the wave-front tracking method, the existence of solutions in $BV$ over the Lipschitz walls is first shown, when the total variation of the incoming flow perturbation around the background strong vortex sheet/entropy wave is suitably small.
+Then we establish the $L^{1}$--stability of the solutions with respect to the incoming flows.
+To achieve this, a Lyapunov functional, equivalent to the $L^{1}$--distance between two solutions containing the strong vortex sheets/entropy waves, is carefully constructed to include the nonlinear waves generated by both the wall boundary and the incoming flow.
+This Lyapunov functional is then proved to decrease in the flow direction, leading to the $L^{1}$--stability of the solutions.
+Furthermore, the uniqueness of these solutions extends to a larger class of viscosity solutions.